jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

         - [x] Basically all of them are probably out-of-scope.
         - [x] Do I limit the ambitions with the project?
         - [x] Do I remove fundamental principles that are questionable or irrelevant, like that the code base is written in C++, or things that may speed up development, things others could figure out, making how I feel about it not add much?
 Maybe ease up on things, talk less strict about things?
-    - [x] 'Software System': an abstraction layer above the new computer language.
+    - [x] 'Software System': an abstraction layer above Encircle.
         - [x] ~~Even the large 'introduction' document to 'Software System': you might put part of it in one for 'language' and just refer to it from the main document.~~
         - [x] I think I should take interesting parts from the general Software System documentation.
         - [x] Then drop them somewhere in the Encircle Language Spec documentation.